What If There Is a Heaven? Part II

 Thomas Edison, the great scientific genius who was not given to idle words, in his dying moments, said to his wife and doctor, "It is beautiful over there."

 Third, we have evidence from the experience of someone close to us.
 One of my best friends had cancer and passed away at age forty-four.
-As Graham's end neared, with arms outstretched and lifted heavenward, he graphically described to me how he longed to meet God.
+As his end neared, with arms outstretched and lifted heavenward, he graphically described to me how he longed to meet God.

-Graham was a committed Christian.
+My friend was a committed Christian.
 He had accepted Jesus Christ as his personal Lord and Savior.
 He knew where he was going after this life, and died triumphantly.

 It was difficult to communicate with her because she kept going in and out of consciousness.
-We just held her hand and repeated, "God loves you, Rosemary, God loves you."
+We just held her hand and repeated, "God loves you, God loves you."

 "When she brightens a little," I said to her friend, "send for me and I'll come right back."

-But Rosemary never brightened.
+But she never brightened.
 Two days later she died terrified.
 I can't think of anything more tragic than to leave earth to go into a lost eternity when there is absolutely no need to.
 To make sure you don't do this, be sure to read the article, "How to Be Sure You're a Real Christian (without having to be religious)" at: www.actsweb.org/christian.

 To be concluded …